-HDD also come with disadvantages.
+HDD also comes with disadvantages.
 HDD consume more power than SSD.
 Data reading on HDD is not as fast as SSD.
 HDD is bulkier, so less ideal in laptops.

 SSD (Solid State Drive)

-SSD does the same job of HDD, but the difference is how data is stored.
-Instead of storing data on physical drives, SSD use interconnected flash memory to save data.
+SSD does the same job as HDD, but the difference is how data is stored.
+Instead of storing data on physical drives, SSD uses interconnected flash memory to save data.
 This memory is capable of retaining stored data even when there is no electricity.

-SSD are faster than HDD.
+SSD is faster than HDD.
 Since there are no physical parts involved and everything is electronic, SSD is many times faster than HDD.
-The overall boost in performance as a result of simultaneous data access, quicker boot up, faster file transfers makes it the most favored for performance enthusiasts.
+The overall boost in performance as a result of simultaneous data access, quicker bootup, faster file transfers makes it the most favored for performance enthusiasts.
 SSD’s are also favored for its smaller form factor.
-SSD’s are durable than HDD, but its life span is lesser than HDD.
+SSD’s are durable than HDD, but its lifespan is lesser than HDD.

 SSD technology is still in development.
-As of now, maximum space for an affordable SSD’s are in 1TB range.
+As of now, maximum space for an affordable SSD’s is in 1TB range.
 SSD is very expensive.

 SSHD (Solid State Hybrid Drive)

 SSHD is a hybrid between HDD and SSD.
 Basically, SSHD is an HDD with a small amount of SSD inside it.
 The small amount of SSD is normally in the range of 6 – 8 GB.
 HDD and SDD drives are not displayed separately when an operating system is installed.
 Which files are stored in HDD and which ones in SDD is determined by a controller chip based on the file importance and frequency of its usage.

 Which Hard disk is right for you?